nora-codes/CS50-PSET10/README.md

 table in the next available slot.

 - If the user has requested to remove an encryption, the specificed encryption row is removed from the encryption table.
-This however, causes the ids for the rows in the table to be out of sequence, so the session variable sequence and ids in the table are reset.
+This however, causes the IDs for the rows in the table to be out of sequence, so the session variable sequence and IDs in the table are reset.

 Then, an encryption key is created to allow the user to remember all of their encryption methods.
 The raw data from the encryption table is not readable, so a readable version